andyharless/paces/README.md

 - Improve code documentation.
 - Consider implementing [stochastic weight averaging](https://pechyonkin.me/stochastic-weight-averaging/) or a similar strategy.
 - Consider using cross-validation (with a separate megabatch file for each fold) instead of holdout validation.
+- Clean up code (e.g. so parameters are all in parameter file instead of some defined explicitly elsewhere)